maxpii/Personal-Projects/README.md

 # Personal-Projects
-Personal projects that I create over time while I learn new skills.
-Over the next few months, I plan to put a small restaurant webpage, and something to do with python.
+Many different Personal Projects that I created overtime.
+Although these are small, they are a reflection of the wide variety of skills I've learned and practiced overtime.
+Descriptions for these projects coming soon.